llm-on-gke/triton-vllm-gke/README.md

 chmod +x create-cluster.sh
 ```
 ### Create the GKE cluster
-update the create-autopilot-cluster.sh script with write parameters, and provision GKE cluster
-comment out the following lines if you need public instead of private cluster:
+update the create-cluster.sh script, to replace proper values for PROJECT_ID and HF_TOKEN

 ```
 ./create-cluster.sh